Lake Tahoe Wolf Rescue

 water bowl (add 1 teaspoon to 2 cups water) and beat with whip to disperse and

 activate molecules.
 Add a little melted honey if the dog likes that better.
-If diarrhea
+Always have fresh,

 continues, continue fasting for up to three days.
 Note: if the animal is underweight,

 do not fast more than one day.
 Also warm veggie broth can be given, as it is chock